1993 Indy Lights season

-The 1993 Firestone Indy Lights Championship consisted of 12 races and featured the introduction of new Lola chassis.
+The 1993 PPG/Firestone Indy Lights Championship consisted of 12 races and featured the introduction of new Lola chassis.
 However, this season was also unique in that included a separate "B-Class" classification for drivers using the previous season's March chassis.
 However, the B class was not a success, never with more than four entries and many oval races only saw a single entry from B-class "champion" Jack Miller, the only driver to compete in all twelve B-Class races.

+In this 1993 season, the March 86A Wildcat-Buick used since the inception of the series in 1986, was replaced by the Lola T93/20-Buick specification.

 Bryan Herta put on a strong showing in the main championship, winning 7 races and defeating his closest rival by 91 points.